Home

 Particularly in sex crimes and other crimes of violence, schools may downgrade the severity of the crime by the words they use in their reports.

-Parents of murdered children sometimes take on activities hoping that their child's horrible death will boost awareness of not only on campus safety and security, but off-campus security as well.
 The Clery Act resulted in the 1990 federal law requiring reporting of campus crime and the Bonistall family from White Plains, New York, hope that their daughter's brutal slaying at her off campus apartment will serve as a stark reminder that while dorm life is relatively safe, off-campus apartments are an element in the concept of campus safety and security.

 Safety Points to Remember: